 How to Become a Psychologist in Louisiana

 The state of Louisiana offers up the best Cajun food, Mardi Gras, and beautiful bayous, but that’s not all – they also have a fair psychology industry.
-According to the Louisiana Workforce Commission, the psychology industry will grow about .02% each year through the year 2020.
-While this is below average when compared to other states, those who have met the educational, experience and examination requirements should be able to find a good position with competitive pay.
+According to the US Department of Labor, the clinical and counseling psychology industry in the state won’t see much growth through 2030, but it is projected to remain stable.
+Those who have met the educational, experience and examination requirements should be able to find a good position with competitive pay.

 These requirements are in place to ensure that professionals are highly qualified and responsible enough to take on the duties of a psychologist before licenses are issued.
 Because patients often place their trust (as well as their mental health and overall well-being) in the hands of their psychologist, the state takes these requirements very seriously.